microsoft/react-native-windows-samples/docs/metro-config-out-tree-platforms.md

 ## Verify the platform is installed and hooked into the CLI

 Run `npx react-native config`.
-Look at the output and verify that the json contains either the `platforms.macos.npmPackageName` property or the `platforms.windows.npmPackageName` property (or both) depending on which platform you are using:
+Look at the output and verify that the JSON contains either the `platforms.macos.npmPackageName` property or the `platforms.windows.npmPackageName` property (or both) depending on which platform you are using:
 ```json
 {
     ...